 You don't need to memorize a bunch of content to do well on the SAT.
-The Math section gives you most of the formulas you'll need to answer the questions, and questions in the Reading and Writing sections are based on reading comprehension and knowledge of basic grammar.
-While it's certainly possible to study for the SAT, it's not the same kind of studying you'd do for other tests.
+The Math section gives you most of the formulas you'll need to answer the questions.
+Moreover, questions in the Reading and Writing sections are based on reading comprehension and knowledge of basic grammar.
+So while it's certainly possible to study for the SAT, it's not the same kind of studying you'd do for other tests.

-There are no points deducted for incorrect answers on the SAT, so you don't have to worry about whether filling in an answer that you aren't 100% sure about is a good idea.
+There are no points deducted for incorrect answers on the SAT, so you don't have to worry about filling in an answer you aren't 100% sure about.
 If you truly can't decide between two choices or are totally stumped, just fill in a random bubble.
-If you get it wrong, it will be no different than if you had left the question blank, so it's in your best interests to give it a shot.
+Even if you get it wrong, it'll be no different than if you'd left the question blank, so it's in your best interest to give it a shot.

 So many points!

-How to Make the SAT Easier for You
+How to Make the SAT Easier for You: 4 Tips

-Now that I've covered some of the fixed qualities of the SAT that may make it harder or easier, I'll give you some tips for how to tailor your approach to the test to make its challenges more manageable.
+Now that I've covered some of the fixed qualities of the SAT that might make it harder or easier, I'll give you some tips on how to tailor your approach to the test to make its challenges more manageable for you.